I bought the RigExpert

 I haven't tested either, though.
 Not yet.

 There's no external power supply jack.
 Power can be supplied via the USB port (even with no batteries installed), but if I had designed the instrument, I'd have optically isolated the USB interface with a pair of optoisolators between the FTDI chip and the rest of the instrument.
-And of course, the batteries cannot be charged in place, which is a pity.
+That way it could be used connected to any PC, without causing any ground-based weirdness with the measurements it was making.
+Of course, then the instrument could not be powered via USB, but it could be powered from any transformer-based wall wart.
+Even as it is, it's a pity that the batteries cannot be charged in place via USB.
+But really, that's only a minor inconvenience.

 As is to be expected in an economy instrument, there appear occasional